What Topical Retinoid Formulation Is Most Effective for the Treatment of Acne?

 - Adapalene: 0.1% - 0.3%4

-The differences in prescribed concentrations limit researchers' ability to definitively determine which retinoid is most effective for the treatment of acne.
+Since prescribed concentrations vary, this has limited researchers' ability to definitively determine which retinoid is most effective.
 In addition, thus far there are no studies directly comparing all three medications at one time, so we are forced to piece together the available literature, which compares only two at a time.
 Let's drill down into these studies and see what we can find.
+(Skip down to "Conclusion from these comparison studies" if you'd just like a quick summary.)

 Unlike the comparison between tretinoin and adapalene, the scientific studies comparing the effectiveness of tretinoin to that of tazarotene are clear: tazarotene is more effective at reducing acne lesions.
 One study examining 169 patients who applied either 0.1% tazarotene or 0.1% tretinoin for 12 weeks found that tazarotene was more effective at reducing disease severity and non-inflammatory lesions like whiteheads and blackheads.
 When scientists compared tazarotene to tretinoin, they also found that tazarotene was more effective at reducing acne papules, pustules (pimples), and open comedones (blackheads), while both treatments displayed similar efficacy in the reduction of closed comedones (whiteheads).7 An additional study comparing 0.1% tazarotene to 0.025% and 0.1% tretinoin in 143 patients also concluded that tazarotene was more effective at reducing acne lesions.5